-- \ Richard Burrous and Rick Fuller are two members recently in the hospital that could use your prayers and well wishes. - We wish Barrie Armstrong the best outcome for his upcoming back surgery. - ❖ If you have joys or concerns to share with the club, please let Editor Tom know.
+- Richard Burrous recently was in the hospital that could use your prayers and well wishes. - We wish Barrie Armstrong the best as he heals from back surgery.
+Hope it finally works for you. - Betty Santo's husband is having heart surgery. - If you have joys or concerns to share with the club, please let Editor Tom know.